Frequently Asked Questions – Kosice International School

 Is there a school canteen?

-Yes, KEIS provides their students with healthy lunch which consists of soup, main course, salad/dessert/fruit and non-sweetened drink.
+Yes, KEIS provides their students with a healthy lunch, which consists of soup, a main course, salad/dessert/fruit and a non-sweetened drink.

 Does the school organise transport to and from school?

-Yes, KEIS provides parents with morning and afternoon school shuttle bus within Kosice at extra cost.
+Yes, KEIS provides parents with morning and afternoon school shuttle buses within Kosice at extra cost.

 Yes.
-KEIS offers a before and after school care programme.
-After school care is available Monday to Friday, starting at 7:30am and after school from 15:00 to 16:00.
-The after school care programme is a play-based, extra-curricular programme of social learning and activities that are uniquely designed to enhance the IB Learner Profile and Approaches to Learning (ATL) skills of the PYP.
+KEIS offers a before and after-school care programme.
+Before-school care is available Monday to Friday, from 7:30 a.m. and after school from 3:00 to 4:00 p.m.
+The after-school care programme is a play-based, extra-curricular programme of social learning and activities.

 KEIS provides a range of extra-curricular clubs.
-The possibilities for after school clubs depends on the availability of suitable coaches as well as the interest of parents.
-Club options will be published at the beginning of each semester.
+The possibilities for after-school clubs depend on the availability of suitable coaches as well as the interest of parents.
+Club options are published at the beginning of each semester.